Judge blocks Florida governor’s order banning mask mandates

 Cooper said DeSantis’ order “is without legal authority.”

-His decision came after a three-day virtual hearing, and after at least 10 Florida school boards voted to defy DeSantis and impose mask requirements with no parental opt-out.
+His decision came after a three-day virtual hearing, and after 10 Florida school boards voted to defy DeSantis and impose mask requirements with no parental opt-out.
+Cooper’s ruling will not go into effect until it is put into writing, which the judge asked the parents’ lawyers to complete by Monday.

 Cooper said that while the governor and others have argued that a new Florida law gives parents the ultimate authority to oversee health issues for their children, it also exempts government actions that are needed to protect public health and are reasonable and limited in scope.
 He said a school district’s decision to require student masking to prevent the spread of the virus falls within that exemption.

+The law “doesn’t ban mask mandates at all,” Cooper said during a two-hour hearing that was conducted online because of the resurgent pandemic.
+“It doesn’t require that a mask mandate must include a parental opt-out at all.”

 The judge also noted that two Florida Supreme Court decisions from 1914 and 1939 found that individual rights are limited by their impact on the rights of others.
-For example, he said, adults have the right to drink alcohol but not to drive drunk.
+For example, he said, adults have the right to drink alcohol but not to drive drunk, because that endangers others.
 There is a right to free speech, but not to harass or threaten others or yell “fire” in a crowded theater, he said.

 “We don’t have that right because exercising the right in that way is harmful or potentially harmful to other people,” Cooper said.
 He added that the law “is full of examples of rights that are limited (when) the good of others … would be adversely affected by those rights.”

-DeSantis has dismissed the masking recommendation of the Centers for Disease Control and Prevention as not applicable to Florida, but Cooper cited numerous Florida laws and statutes covering health care in nursing homes, prisons and elsewhere that say state decision-makers should give great weight to CDC guidelines.
+DeSantis has dismissed the recommendation from the Centers for Disease Control and Prevention that people wear masks, saying it is not applicable to Florida.
+But Cooper cited numerous Florida laws and statutes — such as those covering health care in nursing homes, prisons and elsewhere — that direct decision-makers to give great weight to CDC guidelines.

+On Thursday, the governor said that if the judge ruled against him, the state would appeal.
+His office did not immediately respond Friday to an email seeking comment.

+The highly contagious delta variant led to an acceleration in cases around Florida and record high hospitalizations just as schools prepared to reopen classrooms this month.
+By mid-August, more than 21,000 new cases were being added per day, compared with about 8,500 a month earlier.
+Over the past week, new cases and hospitalizations have leveled off.
+There were 16,550 people hospitalized on Thursday, down from a record of above 17,000 last week — but still almost nine times the 1,800 who were hospitalized in June.

 Orange County, home to the city of Orlando and Disney World, on Tuesday became the latest large district to impose a mask mandate after positive tests for COVID-19 disrupted classes.
-Through Tuesday, the district reported 1,968 positive cases among students since school began, with 1,491 people under active quarantine, according to the district’s dashboard.
+From Aug.
+7 through Friday, the district reported 2,375 positive cases among students since school began, with more than 1,800 people under active quarantine, according to the district’s dashboard.

 In Fort Lauderdale on Tuesday, the Broward County School Board told the Department of Education that it won’t back down on its requirement that students wear masks.
 Its policy, like that of most other districts, gives parents a medical opt-out for students.
 The board said giving parents the unlimited right to send their kids to school without a mask would infringe on the rights of other parents who want their children to be safe.

 The state had given Broward and Alachua counties until Tuesday to end their mask mandates.
-Broward’s students began school a week ago with a mask policy in place.
+Broward’s students began school last week with a mask policy in place.

-“We believe that the district is in compliance.
-We don’t believe that we have done anything inappropriate as it relates to the executive order and the rule of the Department of Education,” Rosalind Osgood, chairwoman of the Broward School Board, said Tuesday.
+“We don’t believe that we have done anything inappropriate as it relates to the executive order and the rule of the Department of Education,” Rosalind Osgood, chairwoman of the Broward School Board, said Tuesday.

-The highly contagious delta variant led to an acceleration in cases around Florida and record high hospitalizations just as schools prepared to reopen classrooms this month.
-By mid-August, more than 21,000 new cases were being added per day, compared with about 8,500 a month earlier.
-The state said 16,820 people were hospitalized on Tuesday, down from a record of more than 17,000 last week.

 About 6 in 10 Americans say students and teachers should be required to wear face masks while in school, according to a poll conducted this month by The Associated Press-NORC Center for Public Affairs Research.